⛪ Other Names :

 Patrick uses shamrock in an illustrative parable

-Patrick depicted with shamrock in detail of stained glass window in St. Benin's Church, Kilbennan, County Galway, Ireland
+Patrick is depicted with a shamrock in detail of a stained glass window in St. Benin's Church, Kilbennan, County Galway, Ireland

 Patrick banishes all snakes from Ireland